brian-gonzalez/revolver-webpack-plugin/README.md

 ## Information

 Webpack doesn't natively support changing the source directory of your files when including them using require() or import.
 This plugin allows to specify a list of directories that Webpack should read from before trying to resolve relative paths.
+Think of it as a fallback system.

-This is useful when you need to resolve relative files from different directories, but only if these files are available on said directory or directories, and [resolve.alias](https://webpack.js.org/configuration/resolve/#resolve-alias) or [resolve.modules](https://webpack.js.org/configuration/resolve/#resolve-modules) won't work for your use case.
+This is useful when you need to resolve relative files from different directories, but only if these files are available on said directory or directories, like when working with different themes or locales for a site and [resolve.alias](https://webpack.js.org/configuration/resolve/#resolve-alias) or [resolve.modules](https://webpack.js.org/configuration/resolve/#resolve-modules) won't work for your use case.

 Let's say you have a build that uses the following configuration on your source directory:
 ```js